Skip to Content

 Ayla

 Ayla was the first settlement of Aqaba and was the first Islamic town built outside the Arabian peninsula.
-Unfortunately, it was destroyed by the Crusaders and Bedouin attacks.
+Unfortunately, it was destroyed by the Crusaders’ and Bedouin’s attacks.

-If you visit, you can still spot the city gates, a mosque, marketplaces, and much more.
+You can still spot the city gates, a mosque, marketplaces, and much more if you visit.

 Located a stone’s throw from the Aqaba city center, Ayla ruins are a must of every Jordan holiday and are one of the main Aqaba attractions.